 The Richmond Redevelopment and Housing Authority (RRHA) is governed by a board of commissioners appointed by the Richmond City Council.
 Commissioners may be contacted through the Executive Office at 804-780-4246.

-Commissioner Veronica Blount is Vice Chair of the Board of Commissioners.
+Commissioner Veronica Blount is Chair of the Board of Commissioners.
 Blount has served her community as a resident of Richmond for 13 years as the Creator and Director of several support groups, a PTA President, a Court Appointed Special Advocate for Children, a Community Advocate and Resource Center Specialist doing Healthcare administration for the Richmond City Health District, served her country as an AmeriCorps member at Embrace Richmond, interned at Central Virginia Legal Aid Society before earning a degree in Paralegal Studies at Bryant & Stratton College, served as a member of CVLAS Client Council, the 7th District Health & Wellness Initiative, participated in and supported many programs of the Peter Paul Development Center, and now appointed by the Richmond City Council to serve on the Board of Commissioners for the Richmond Redevelopment and Housing Authority.
 Blount holds many certificates in allied health, case management, mental health, and human services.
 Blount is a PTA Executive Board member, a Richmond Community High School Board member, working full time and always continuing her education, all while building a nonprofit to serve an underserved community.
 Veronica is most proud of her role as Momager to her incredible daughter.

 Commissioner Marilyn B. Olds activities include being a graduate of the Richmond Bureau of Police Citizens Academy, member of the Virginia Poverty Law Group and Woodville Elementary School Steering Committee, President of RRHA Resident Patrols, Deacon for Faith Community Baptist Church, President of the Creighton Court Tenant Council, and a volunteer for numerous children’s programs such as the Creighton Court Steppers.